NSLS-II/blop/docs/source/how-to-guides/attach-data-to-experiments.rst

 Attach your data to the experiment
 ----------------------------------

+After this, the next time you get a suggestion from the agent it will re-train the model(s) with the new data.

 .. code-block:: python

     agent.attach_data(data)

-The next time you get a suggestion from the agent, it will re-train the model(s) with the new data.

 (Optional) Configure the generation strategy
 --------------------------------------------

-If no trials have been run yet, you need to configure the generation strategy before summarizing the data.
+If no trials have been run yet, you must configure the generation strategy before summarizing the data.

 .. code-block:: python